 Before setting foot in Tasmania, I had never imagined this isolated island at the southern end of Australia could be such a great family destination.
 It took a friend visiting from Canada to convince me to take my family on a road trip around the island for a long weekend.

 Only a few hours off the plane, and I was hooked.
 Whether you are nature-lover wanting to explore the unspoiled scenery or a foodie in search of the perfect wine and oyster platter to dig your teeth into, Tasmania has something to please everyone in the family.

-And because air travel within Australia is so cheap, the island state is accessible from major airports and you can easily arrange to arrive and leave from different airports.
+And because air travel within Australia is so cheap, the island state is accessible from major airports, and you can easily arrange to arrive and leave from different terminals.
 But a loop of the island is perhaps the way to go as it will allow you to make the most of both the mountains and the sea, which Tassie combines so spectacularly.

 Day 1 and 2 – Launceston to Bicheno